 First-party attribution is the new model brands are using within the influencer marketing space.
 This offers accurate data to measure their efforts and calculate sales revenue in real time.

 To do this requires changing where content originates and is tracked.
-For example, TVPage is the premier platform for first-party influencer marketing and metric measuring.
-In this model, TVPage hooks the influencer into the brand’s e-commerce platform.
+For example, Creatable is the premier platform for first-party influencer marketing and metric measuring.
+In this model, Creatable hooks the influencer into the brand’s e-commerce platform.
 Influencers have their own custom webpage built natively into the brand’s e-commerce environment.
-They create content directly within the TVPage environment, then push it live to their connected social platforms from there.
+They create content directly within the Creatable environment, then push it live to their connected social platforms from there.
 All data is tracked natively through the brand’s own e-commerce system.
 This is the opposite of third-party tracking, where campaigns reside outside of the e-commerce platform and data is pushed in.

 This simple shift in content distribution methodology has been shown to increase conversion rates 3x for e-commerce.
 First-party attribution is the future of influencer marketing – and the good news is… it’s available right now.